jeffpar/pcjs.v1/tests/pcx86/testmon/int14/README.md

     link int14;
     exe2bin int14.exe int14.com

-INT14.COM is intended to be run on an actual IBM PC/XT/AT, so that the PCjs [TestMonitor](/modules/pcx86/bin/testmon.js) command-line utility can be used to control the PC.
+INT14.COM is intended to be run on an actual IBM PC/XT/AT, so that the PCjs [TestMonitor Utility](/tests/pcx86/testmon/testmon.js) can be used to control the PC from the command-line.

 Here's the procedure:

 - Turn on your PC
 - Boot DOS 2.00 or later
-- Load the PCjs INT14 TSR: "INT14"
+- Load the PCjs [INT14 TSR](/tests/pcx86/testmon/int14/INT14.ASM): "INT14"
 - Run the DOS CTTY command: "CTTY COM2"
-- On your connected machine, run the PCjs TestMonitor utility: "node testmon.js"
+- On your connected machine, run the PCjs [TestMonitor Utility](/tests/pcx86/testmon/testmon.js): "node testmon"

 You should now be able to control the PC using the TestMonitor utility, in your choice of either "terminal mode" or "command mode".